1105420698/homebound/src/markdown-pages/download.md

 # Legacy Builds

-> Even though legacy builds are mostly stable as long as you stick to the main releases, they might not be compatible with your system anymore.
+> Even though legacy builds are mostly stable as long as you stick to the main releases, they might not be compatible with your current system anymore.

 Nothing here yet, sorry.

 # Historical Builds

-> Warning: historical builds are exetremely unstable and does not follow semver versioning properly!
+> Warning: historical builds are extremely unstable and does not follow semver versioning properly!

 ## 02-11-2020